AaryanVerma17/UdyamSaarthi-AI/README.md

 uvicorn app.main:app --reload --port 8000
 ```

-The ML service should now be available at:
+The ML service should be available at:

 ```text
 http://127.0.0.1:8000